nolanlawson/css-talk-2022/markdown.md

 But a lot of us probably look at the purple part and think, "Well, that's just the browser doing browser things."
 I couldn't possibly understand what that's about.
 It's like the big complicated engine I showed earlier.

-But the thing is, sometimes that purple part is pretty big.
-So it has a real impact on the performance of our web site.
-And as it turns out, there _are_ ways to understand what's going on in there, and even to reduce the time spent.
-In this talk, I'd like to shed some light about the "purple part," talk a little bit about how the browser works under the hood, and give you some tools for making the browser spend less time here.

 --
 .float-left[
 JavaScript (yellow part)